gipo83/Stock-Forecast-LSTM/README.md

 We consider the input dataset with these features: Open, Low, High, Close, Volume, Name.

-To start import download project and import library:
+First of all download the project and import library:
 ```
 import stockForecastLSTM
 ```